Klarna

 Company Size: Enterprise

-Ownership: Private
+Ownership: VC-Backed, Private

-Headquarter Country: Sweden
+Headquarter Country: Sweden,

-Year Established: 2005
+Year Established: 2005,

 Supported Regions: Europe, North America, Oceania

-Industry Focus: Retail, Software, Subscriptions, Telecommunications
+Industry Focus: Retail, Software & SaaS, Subscriptions, Telecommunications

 Processing Volume (USD, per year): 100,000,000,000